And here I am, sitting at my desk, trying to remember and summarize, in one single sentence, the best thing about Lebanon and what I enjoyed the most.

 These two Middle Eastern countries share a 79-kilometer border.
 For the most part, it is unreachable, as it’s located too far from the road.
 But I was told that there’s one area where you can actually get close to it.
 I liked the idea pretty much, so I decided to go there.

-Permits: Going to Hezbollah areas in Lebanon requires a permit.
+Please note that this is a Hezbollah area, which means that a permit is required.
 It’s very easy to obtain and you can get it at the police station in the city of Saida.
-You get it instantly.
-Please note that a permit makes you eligible to enter the area.
-It doesn’t mean that you can take pictures or walk freely along the wall.
+They give it to you instantly but remember that a permit makes you eligible to enter the area and it doesn’t mean that you can take pictures or walk freely along the wall.